URiem/art-school/README.md

 <img src="documentation/mobilefooter.png" width="400">
 </details>

-- Featured on all five pages.
+- Featured on all four main pages (and the 404 page).
+- Includes the address/location of the space.
-- Includes links to the Homepage, About page, Gallery page and Contact page.
+- Includes links to the social media pages which the company maintains: Facebook, Twitter, Instragram, and YouTube.
+- All links open in a new window.
-- The navbar is fully responsive and changes to fill two lines on smaller screens.
+- The footer is fully responsive and changes to fill two lines on smaller screens.
-- If a user hovers over a nav bar option in desktop mode an animated bar shows them which option they are choosing.